bloxberg-org/peer-review-app/README.md

 *TODO*:
 - Add GSN Contract deployment
 - Add ganache network deployment
-- Fix truffle/hdwallet-provider missing
-First run an `npm install @truffle/hdwallet-provider` in the main folder as `truffle` will need `@truffle/hdwallet-provider`.

 Our contract makes use of Gas Station Networks to enable gasless transactions so we need to initialize the contract and fund at the RelayHub.